 The hostel itself is beautifully done.
 Located at the end of a huge area, painted in bright and lively colors all over, be it inside or on the outside of it, the place looks very distinctively cheerful.
 The place has an in-house restaurant too.
 And its Nepali cooking team there never fails to come up with one culinary delight after another, every single time.
 The best part, there were two eating areas.
 Both of them with a fantastic view of the beach below and the greenery around.

 The rooms, all of them with a sea-view, were spacious and the beds wider compared to what the hostel I stayed in Goa had.
 However, even though the place is hardly a few months’ old, it seems the washrooms will be needing some work soon.
 Things have started coming off the walls.

 If you ask me about which was my favorite place there — of-course apart from the restaurant, the answer without any second thoughts would be, the common area of the hostel.

 Firstly, this place is brilliantly done.
 Enough bean-bags to relax, cushions to doze-off and a big TV to catch-up on the whatever you want to.
 Not to mention the small but fantastic collection of books there.
 The colorful and funky graffiti of Bob Marley on the wall only made the place funnier.
 No wonder I spent a lot of time there, relaxing, reading and eventually slipping into lazy naps.

 For the price, which is same as any other hostel’s tariff here in India, I would not hesitate to say that Zostel is offering a much better value for money.
 For the privacy seekers, they do have cottages as well.

 **Secret tip: Want to take chances and get accommodation at even lower prices?
 Show-up instead of booking online 😉

-How have your experience at back-packers’ hostels been like?
+How has your experience at backpackers’ hostels been like?
 Leave me a comment below, I would love to hear from you.